revbayes/revbayes/help/md/readVCF.md

 ## title
 Read VCF
 ## description
-Read VCF file into revbayes
+Read VCF file into RevBayes
 ## details
-readVCF accepts two arguments to read in a VCF file.
+readVCF reads in a file that is in Variant Call Formati (VCF), accepting two arguments.
 The first argument specifies the relative or absolute file path to desired VCF file.
 The second specifies type of data to be constructed (default binary).
 This function only allows for 0, 1, and . characters in the VCF file.
 ## authors
 ## see_also
 ## example
-    x <- readVCF("path/to/VCF/file", "DNA")
+    x <- readVCF("path/to/VCF/file", "binary")
 ## references